 What a label won’t tell you is the quality of those vitamins and minerals.
 Many processed foods are fortified (or added in) with vitamins and minerals which are different than the forms you’d find in whole foods and aren’t as easy for us to digest, absorb and use.
 This means you may not be actually receiving the benefit from the vitamins and minerals listed on the labels.
 Another thing to keep in mind is the ‘daily recommended intakes’ on labels are often far lower than what we truly need, especially if we are dealing with a specific health condition.

 If I am buying something with a label, I will look at the sugar content.
 One teaspoon of granulated sugar equals 4 grams of sugar on a nutrition facts label.
 To put it another way, 16 grams of sugar in a product is equal to about 4 teaspoons of granulated sugar.
-See the below can of coke has 39 grams of sugar, that is almost 10 teaspoons of sugar that you are simply drinking.
+See the below can of coke has 39 grams of sugar, which is almost 10 teaspoons of sugar that you are simply drinking.
 It doesn’t give you any nutritional value, you aren’t feeling full from it and your blood sugar spikes.
-This is how inflammation happens in your body as well as your skin (acne).
-So really try to watch that.
+This is how inflammation happens in your body as well as your skin, like acne, eczema and aging.
+So watch out for that.
 Especially with ‘healthy’ options, they put extra sugar in to make it taste good, so you want to have more!!
 For example, kombucha is becoming popular because it’s good for our digestive health, but watch the sugar content in that too.

 The Most Important Part of a Nutrition Label